randallard/rust-informix-big-updates/README.md

 - **Default test mode that automatically generates and tests queries**
 - **Test data generation with county and zip code mappings for TDD**
 - **County code correction based on ZIP code mapping (both 2-digit and 3-digit FIPS formats)**
+- **Improved error handling** - queries that execute successfully but affect no rows are not treated as errors

 ## Technical Requirements